DeepWok/mase/docs/source/modules/documentation/tutorials/developer/how_to_extend_search.md

-# How to extend search
+# Developer: How to extend search

 This tutorial shows how to extend the search space and search strategy in MASE.